 - The Writing Center will help you with all aspects of writing, from the draft of a paper to the finished product.

 - Are you homesick?
 Are you struggling with personal issues?
-The Counseling and Human Relations Center has wonderful counselors to help students, so go talk with someone.
+The Michael L. Fischler Counseling Center has wonderful counselors to help students, so go talk with someone.

 - Are you having roommate issues?
 Talk with your CA and RD about it.
 They will work with you to resolve whatever issue there is, and find the best solution possible.